canonical/tmate-ssh-server-operator/src-docs/tmate.py.md

 status() → DaemonStatus
 ```

-Check if the tmate-ssh-server service is running.
+Check the status of the tmate-ssh-server service.

 **Returns:**
-  True if the tmate-ssh-server service is running, False otherwise.
+  The status of the tmate-ssh-server daemon.